CodeVA-Curriculum/twine-trail-guide/src/routes/locations/adding-images.md

 The first thing to do if you want to add an image to a Twine passage is to find a *link* to an image.
 All images on the web have a link to their location, and you can use that link to include the image in your story.
 Here are some options to check out:

 * Search for a stock image on [Unsplash](https://unsplash.com/)
-* Find an image from the [Library of Virginia](https://edu.lva.virginia.gov/about/) collections
+* Find an image from the [Library of Virginia](https://edu.lva.virginia.gov/dbva/) Document Bank

 Just make sure you have permission to use the image from the person who owns it!
 [Unsplash](https://unsplash.com/) only has stock photos, which means you can use them in your stories no problem.
 It's important to only use images that you have permission to use!